linux-system-roles/mssql/README.md

 ### `mssql_version`

 The version of the SQL Server to configure.
-The role currently supports versions 2017 and 2019.
+The role currently supports versions 2017, 2019, and 2022.
+Note that RHEL 7 does not support SQL Server 2022.

 Default: `2019`